Buliwyfa/yii2-app-advanced/README.md

 - Backend with specific report controller
 - Configurations for development and production environment
 - Ready implemented APIs : ping, login, signup, check token, request reset password, reset password, avatar
+- PWA support (can be installed as standalone application)

 This project is used in many other projects.
 It is ready to make a new website.